nneubauer/homebridge-denon/README.md

 See sample-config.json for a complete sample json file.
 It is possible to add switches and tv services at the same time in one platform.
 The `pollInterval` is an optional value.
 Default is 3 seconds.
 If you want a lower or higher polling interval, set this value to a time in seconds.
 The following examples are given:

 ### TV Accessories
 TV accessories are added as devices.
 The `switchInfoMenu` can be set to true if you want to switch the settings and info button functionality.
 Default is false.
 The inputs are automatically ordered alphabetically in homekit, so the order in the json doesn't matter.
 Check the `InputsSample.json` for the correct inputs ID's. `port` is optional and it's standard value is `"auto"`.
-If the plugin is not working, you can try to set it to 8080 for newer receivers and 80 for older ones.
+If the plugin is not working, you can try to set it to `8080` for newer receivers, `80` for older ones and `"telnet"`for brand spanking new ones (first try auto as this automatically chooses the right ones).
 The found port, used when on auto, is visible in the homebridge log as: `port`.

 ```json
 {